PhysiCell-Tools/python-loader/man/HOWTO.md

 ## How to keep using the legacy library name pcDataLoader?

-It is still possible to import pcdl with the legacy library name pcDataLoader, the way it was common before version 3.2.0 (June 2023).
+It is still possible to import pcdl with the legacy library name pcDataLoader, the way it was common before version 3.2.0 (until June 2023).

 ```python3
 import pcDataLoader as pc